lorenries/lries.com/site/content/writing/installing-node-tiddlywiki-on-an-ubuntu-vps.md

 </Directory>
 ```

-Enable mod_proxy so that apache can route traffic on your domain or subdomain to port 8080: https://www.digitalocean.com/community/tutorials/how-to-use-apache-as-a-reverse-proxy-with-mod_proxy-on-ubuntu-16-04
+Enable mod_proxy so that Apache can route traffic on your domain or subdomain to port 8080: https://www.digitalocean.com/community/tutorials/how-to-use-apache-as-a-reverse-proxy-with-mod_proxy-on-ubuntu-16-04

 ```bash